-Efficient engines and high payloads but an aging design
+Efficient engines and high payloads but even updated for 2019 it's an aging design

 - Wide choice of variants available

 - Very much feeling its age